Guidance for designing distributed tables in Synapse SQL pool

 - How often is the table refreshed?

-- Do I have fact and dimension tables in a data warehouse?
+- Do I have fact and dimension tables in a Synapse SQL pool?

 A hash-distributed table distributes table rows across the Compute nodes by using a deterministic hash function to assign each row to one distribution.

 Since identical values always hash to the same distribution, the data warehouse has built-in knowledge of the row locations.
-SQL Data Warehouse uses this knowledge to minimize data movement during queries, which improves query performance.
+In Synapse SQL pool this knowledge is used to minimize data movement during queries, which improves query performance.

 Hash-distributed tables work well for large fact tables in a star schema.
 They can have very large numbers of rows and still achieve high performance.
 There are, of course, some design considerations that help you to get the performance the distributed system is designed to provide.
 Choosing a good distribution column is one such consideration that is described in this article.

 Consider using a hash-distributed table when:

 - The table size on disk is more than 2 GB.